nparuchuri/estuary-web/README.md

 ## Description

-This project provides WebSocket Server implemention based on JEE spec. webpush.war is a single deployable file into tomcat.
+This project provides WebSocket Server end point based on JEE spec. estuary-web.war is a single deployable file into tomcat.
 Apache Ignite 2.8 is used for message distribuiton across muliple instances of tomcat servers.

 Technologies